-The Behavioral Health Data Analytics Collaborative (B-DAC) is a partnership between Integrity Partners for Behavioral Health and researchers from the University at Buffalo from the Buffalo Center for Social Research in the School of Social Work, as well as the Department of Community Health and Health Behavior and the Department of Biostatistics from the School of Public Health and Health Professions.
+The Behavioral Health Data Analytics Collaborative is a partnership between Integrity Partners for Behavioral Health and researchers in the University at Buffalo from the School of Social Work's Buffalo Center for Social Research, as well as the School of Public Health and Health Professions' Department of Biostatistics.

-Nicole is the director of continuous quality improvement comes to Integrity Partners with 20 years of experience in the field of social work, data analytics, institutional advancement, and clinical practice.
-She has published several peer-reviewed research articles on human service programs and social work and understands the role data-informed decision-making plays in strong primary and behavioral health outcomes for clients.
+Nicole Rodriguez, director of continuous quality improvement, comes to Integrity Partners with 20 years of experience in the fields of social work, data analytics, institutional advancement and clinical practice.
+She has published several peer-reviewed research articles on human service programs and social work and understands the role that data-informed decision-making plays in strong primary and behavioral health outcomes for clients.